adobe/legacy-stock-api-docs/legacy_docs/api/11-search-reference.md

     *   `100`: Invalid data.
 Data that you specified as arguments are not supported.

-<a id="more-information"></a>
 ## More information

-* See the practical search example in [Search for assets](../getting-started/05-search-for-assets.md).
+* See the practical search example in [Search for assets](../05-search-for-assets.md).
-* Refer to the [Affiliate API Workflow](../getting-started/07-workflow-guides.md) guide for a complete guide to partnering with Adobe Stock and using the Search API.
+* Refer to the [Affiliate API Workflow](../07-workflow-guides.md) guide for a complete guide to partnering with Adobe Stock and using the Search API.